Joohwan-Seo/Geometric-Impedance-Control-Public/README.md

 https://doi.org/10.48550/arXiv.2211.07945

 2023/03/25 WARNING: arxiv version is still old version, we will soon update it with revised version.
+2023/04/07 WARNING: arxiv version is still old, the latest version will be updated at 2023/04/14.

 ## Bibtex Citation
 @article{seo2022geometric, \
   title={Geometric Impedance Control on SE (3) for Robotic Manipulators},\
-  author={Seo, Joohwan and Prakash, Nikhil Potu Surya and Rose, Alexander and Horowitz, Roberto},\
+  author={Seo, Joohwan and Prakash, Nikhil Potu Surya and Rose, Alexander and Choi, Jongeun and Horowitz, Roberto},\
   journal={arXiv preprint arXiv:2211.07945},\
   year={2022}\
 }